 A refrigerant leak will most likely occur on your air conditioners inside the coil.

 The chemical reaction between the copper used in their construction, and excessive humidity. and volatile organic compounds cause evaporator coil leaks (VOCs).
 They combine to make formic acid, which corrodes copper.
 Many common household goods emit VOCs.
-They can be found in household cleaning goods, some cosmetics, air fresheners, flooring materials, and paint. and dry cleaning, among other things.
+Household cleaning goods, some cosmetics, air fresheners, flooring materials, paint, and dry cleaning, among other things, contain them.

 Mold and biofilms that form on the coil are other causes of evaporator coil leakage.
 Both slowly weaken the copper’s integrity, eventually leading to a leak if not addressed.